biostar-dev/g-sdk/docs/_apis/action.md

 : The trigger is fired when the specified input signal is detected.

 TRIGGER_SCHEDULE
-: The trigger if fired on the specified schedule.
+: The trigger is fired on the specified schedule.

 ```protobuf